NLP-CISUC/PT-LexicalSemantics/README.md

 * PT-LKB embeddings, word embeddings learned from the structure of the large Portuguese LKB with node2vec.

-* TALES, acronym for the Portuguese name "Teste de Analogias LÉxico-Semânticas", is an analogy-like test with lexical-semantic relations for assessing Portuguese word embeddings.
+* TALES, an analogy-like test with lexical-semantic relations for assessing Portuguese word embeddings, with relations acquired from the large Portuguese LKB.
-It is organised similarly to the Bigger Analogy Test Set (BATS, http://vecto.space/data/).
-It includes several files, each targeting a different relation, with 50 "questions" in each.
-Here, a question correspondents to the first argument of a relation a, followed by possible second arguments a', split by /.
-Instances of lexical-semantic relations were acquired from the large Portuguese LKB.